rageworx/rock960linux/readme.md

-# A customized rk3399 debian linux aarch64 collection repository
+# A customized rk3399 Linux aarch64 collection repository

 ## Target
-* aarch64 debian linux board,
+* VAMR Rock960 board ( or others too )
-	* 96board, Rock960A/B/C.
+	* 96board, Rock960A/B and C.
+	* Kernel 5.10
+	* Debian 11, bullseye

 ## First initializing submodules
 * do these sequence at first time,